jdupak/diploma-thesis/src/04_caught-errors.md

 # Examples of Errors Detected by the Borrow-Checker {#sec:errors}

-This appendix presents some faulty program from gccrs test suite together with a fixed alternative (when applicable).
-Expected errors are marked using special comments used by the DejaGnu compiler testing framework.
+This appendix presents some faulty program from gccrs test suite together with fixed alternatives (when applicable).

+Expected errors are marked using special comments used by the DejaGnu compiler testing framework, that contains the expected error message.
 Comments staring with `//~ ERROR` provide additional details for the reader.
 They are not a functional part of the test suite.

 ## Move Errors